Scoring Rules with Normalized Upper Order Statistics for Tail Inference: Introduction

 In summary, our contributions are threefold: first, we propose a scoring-rule framework for tail-model ranking based on normalized upper order statistics; second, we provide asymptotic justification and show how score optimization yields a consistent tail-index estimator with Hill as a special case; and third, we illustrate the framework in simulation studies and in a real claim-severity application.

 The paper is organized as follows.
 Section \ref{sec:pre} introduces the core concepts from both the scoring rule and extreme value theory literature that are used throughout the paper.
-Section \ref{sec:math} presents the main theoretical results and Section \ref{sec:method} introduces our proposed method.
+Section \ref{sec:method} introduces our proposed method and Section \ref{sec:math} presents the main theoretical results.
 Section \ref{sec:sim} investigates the finite-sample performance of our method through simulation studies, demonstrating promising results even for relatively small sample sizes.
 Finally, Section \ref{sec:Data} applies the proposed scoring rule framework to a claim severity dataset.